Tyus Jones NBA Preview vs. the Cavaliers

 Tyus Jones Insights vs. the Cavaliers

-- This season, he's put up 10.9% of the Wizards' attempted field goals, as he's averaging 9.8 per contest.
+- Jones is responsible for attempting 10.9% of his team's field goal attempts this season with 9.9 per game.

-- Jones is averaging 3.5 three-point field goal attempts per game this season, which is 10.0% of his team's tries from beyond the arc.
+- He's put up 3.5 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Jones' Wizards average 105.5 possessions per game, which ranks 16th among NBA teams, while the Cavaliers are one of the league's slowest with 100.9 possessions per contest.
+- The Wizards rank 15th in possessions per game with 105.4.
+His opponents, the Cavaliers, have a middling offensive tempo, ranking 20th with 100.9 possessions per contest.

-- The Cavaliers are the 11th-best defensive squad in the league, giving up 112.4 points per contest.
+- The Cavaliers are the ninth-best defensive team in the NBA, conceding 112.1 points per contest.

-- On the glass, the Cavaliers have conceded 42.8 rebounds per contest, which puts them eighth in the NBA.
+- Conceding 42.6 rebounds per game, the Cavaliers are the eighth-ranked team in the league.

-- Looking at assists, the Cavaliers are fifth in the NBA, giving up 24.8 per contest.
+- The Cavaliers are the third-ranked squad in the NBA, allowing 24.7 assists per contest.

-- The Cavaliers give up 12.2 made 3-pointers per game, 10th-ranked in the league.
+- Looking at 3-pointers, the Cavaliers are 10th in the league, conceding 12.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!